justnonamenoname/lt/readme.md

 **Status**

-In the status of death, it might be indicated: central particle/lifeticle: saved/lost.
+In the status of death, it might be indicated: central particle/lt: saved/lost.

-**Fate of the lifeticle**
+**Fate of the lt**

 If the deceased could not be cryonized, in the case of cremation, their ashes can be scattered either on the ground or into the sea.
 It is preferable to scatter the ashes on land, as the probability of being reborn as a terrestrial life form is higher than as an aquatic one - likely a comparison of one in a million to one in a billion.
-However, the lifeticle may potentially escape in the smoke during cremation, creating ambiguity in this recommendation.
+However, the lt may potentially escape in the smoke during cremation, creating ambiguity in this recommendation.
 Despite the ambiguity, this factor redefines the optimal location for scattering the ashes, and the answer is - on land.
-If the organism was not cryonized and if physical laws permit and the theory is proven, instead of memorial ashes, the lifeticle could be stored in a mold.
+If the organism was not cryonized and if physical laws permit and the theory is proven, instead of memorial ashes, the lt could be stored in a mold.

 **Biorobots**

-The answer to what a lifeticle is and how qualia are generated will also determine whether viruses are considered alive or biorobots.
+The answer to what a lt is and how qualia are generated will also determine whether viruses are considered alive or biorobots.

 **Atom**

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/atom.png" width="100">

 In the brain, no other attached particles occupying volume have been found.
-This may suggest that the lifeticle is located within an atom.
+This may suggest that the lt is located within an atom.
-In this case, the lifeticle does not need to be moved to appear in the brain during its formation.
+In this case, the lt does not need to be moved to appear in the brain during its formation.
-It is more difficult for evolution to place the lifeticle in the brain, but if it resides in the atom, this additional complexity is unnecessary.
+It is more difficult for evolution to place the lt in the brain, but if it resides in the atom, this additional complexity is unnecessary.

 **Ship of theseus**